-MEPS is conducted to provide nationally representative estimates of health care use, expenditures, sources of payment, and insurance coverage for the U.S. civilian noninstitutionalized population.
-MEPS is cosponsored by the Agency for Healthcare Research and Quality (AHRQ) and the National Center for Health Statistics (NCHS).
+The Medical Expenditure Panel Survey (MEPS) provides nationally representative estimates of health care use, expenditures, sources of payment, and health insurance coverage for the U.S. civilian noninstitutionalized population.
+MEPS is co-sponsored by the Agency for Healthcare Research and Quality (AHRQ) and the National Center for Health Statistics (NCHS), and has been conducted annually since 1996.
+The predecessor surveys to MEPS were the 1977 National Medical Care Expenditure Survey (NMCES, also known as NMES-1) and the 1987 National Medical Expenditure Survey (NMES-2).

 MEPS is a family of three surveys.
-The Household Component (HC) is the core survey and forms the basis for the Medical Provider Component (MPC) and part of the Insurance Component (IC).
-Together these surveys yield comprehensive data that provide national estimates of the level and distribution of health care use and expenditures, support health services research, and can be used to assess health care policy implications.
+The Household Component (HC) is the core survey and also forms the basis for the Medical Provider Component (MPC).
+Together these two surveys yield comprehensive data that provide national estimates of the level and distribution of health care use and expenditures, support health services research, and can be used to assess health care policy implications.
+The third survey, the Insurance Component (IC), is a survey of private and public sector employers that provides national and state level estimates of employer-sponsored health insurance coverage and cost.